omar-azmi/github_aid_ts/readme.md

 - neither looks good and usable at the same time in mobile display

 -  wanted to do a fun weekend project, try out some GraphQL apis, and be done with the annoyance of constant non-functioning extensions

+## Problems you may encounter:

+1) The buttons are not appearing.
+- Fixes:
+  - Refresh the page.
+Github is an SPA (single-page application), so there are times when the background script does get reloaded upon navigation from one page to another.
+  - Make sure that you did not disable all buttons in the option page's layout section.
+If you're having touble, consider clicking on the red "reset" button to clear any misconfigurations and return to factory settings.
+  - Make sure that storage permission has been granted to this extension, otherwise the script will fail to load the default configuration, and terminate fatally.

+2) One of the buttons flashes in red, and nothing happens.
+- This is because the request query sent to github's server has failed, possibly due to one of the following reasons:
+  - Github's server is overloaded, and it decided to reject your request (quite common).
+	In this case, try switching your api method in the options page, and reload your webpage and retry.
+  - You are viewing a private repo, and the access token that you have (or may lack) is not authorized for pulling up data of that private repository.
+  - Your Github Access Token key is invalid, or has expired.
+  - You (and your Token) have reached their per hour request limit, or that you've been sending too many requests too quickly.
+	The request data rate for github is: 50 requests per hour for non-authorized tokenless users, and 5000 per hour for authorized users.
+	Moreover, the REST api in this extension used 2 requests for fetching file and folder sizes.
+  - There might be a bug in the code, or github's api might have changed.
+  In that case, I'd appreciate if you could report the issue on github: https://github.com/omar-azmi/github_aid_ts/issues

 ## How the internals differ